wp-plugins/scroll-to-top/readme.txt

 Tested up to: 2.9.2
 Stable tag: 1.0

-Creates a floating box centered in the footer of your site that only appears when you scroll the page down, and when clicked gently roll the site to the top.
+Creates a floating box centered in the footer of your site that, and when clicked gently roll the site to the top.

 == Description ==